Union Fact & Fiction

 Fact:

-A union is the workers.
 A union is simply a democratic organization of working people standing up for their rights on the job and in society.
-Unions also bring people together in the community to stand up for issues that matter to all working people.
+Unions bring people together in the community to stand up for issues that matter to all working people.

 Fiction: